HenrikSamuelsson/reading-crafting-interpreters/challenges/challenge-01-01/challenge-01-01.md

 ## Challenge

-There are at least six domain-specific languages used in the [little system I cobbled together](https://github.com/munificent/craftinginterpreters) to write and publish this book.
+There are at least six domain-specific languages used in the [little system that the author cobbled together](https://github.com/munificent/craftinginterpreters) to write and publish this book.
 What are they?

 ## Solution